rajesh-iiith/Machine-Learning-Nanodegree/Project-5/project_report.md

 I have used two convolutional layers followed by three fully connected layers, where the length of output of last layer equals to the number of classes.
 It is inspired from LENET architecture [9].
 It is well known that LENET architecure works well for images in MNIST data set [8].

-For both the convolutional layers, the convolution is followed by ReLU (for adding non-Linearlity in the network in a simple way).
+For both the convolutional layers, the convolution is followed by ReLU (for adding non-linearity in the network in a simple way).
 ReLU is followed by dropout and maxpool.

 To sensibly reduce the spatial extent of feature map of the convolutional pyramid, rather than using stride of size two (which is aggressive), using 2x2 maxpooling is less agressive and preserves more info than aggresive striding.